bacoords/block-theme/readme.md

 `npm run build` will build the theme's CSS and JavaScript files.

-`npm run watch` will watch for changes to the theme's SCSS and JavaScript files partials and rebuild them automatically.
+`npm run start` will watch for changes to the theme's SCSS and JavaScript files partials and rebuild them automatically.

 One note is that `@wordpress/scripts` is not great at recognizing _new_ files in the `src` directory.
 If you add a new file, you may need to restart the build process.